 As well as being unsafe, these water sources are located away from the house.
-Women spend 1 to 2 hours every day collecting water.
+Women spend 1.5 hours every day collecting water.
 Apart from the time and physical labour burden, they can face sexual harassment along the way.

 The lack of access means that 87% of households end up using unsafe water for their water needs.
 Consequently, families in Bangladesh, and particularly children, are at risk of diarrhoea, malnutrition and stunting.